matplotlib/mplcairo/README.rst

    cairo 1.17.2 added support for floating point surfaces, usable with ``mplcairo.set_options(float_surface=True)``; the presence of this feature is detected at runtime.

-   Note that cairo 1.17.2 (and only that version) has a bug that causes (in particular) polar gridlines to be incorrectly cropped.
+However, cairo 1.17.2 (and only that version) also has a bug that causes (in particular) polar gridlines to be incorrectly cropped.
 This bug was fixed in 2d1a137.

-However, if you are already using a non-tagged, >1.17.2 version of cairo, it is suggested to use a commit ≥dfe3aa6, as the latter further fixes another bug that can cause crashes in mplcairo.
+   cairo 1.17.4 fixed a long-standing rasterization bug (in dfe3aa6).

 .. [#] pybind11 2.6.0 is needed to support Python 3.9.